 A client came to iGAS with a requirement for gas generation and mixing which would be on an offshore pipe lay vessel.
 The vessel needed a continuous supply of acetylene which would be used for various cutting tasks on board.
-The vessel, shown in Fig. 1, would be in operation 24/7 and the client wanted a method to eliminate their dependency cylinder supplies which have been previously problematic.
+The vessel, shown in Fig. 1, would be in operation 24/7 and the client wanted a Mobile Acetylene Generation to eliminate their dependency on cylinder supplies which have been previously problematic.

 The acetylene plant was designed to ensure the vessel had a continuous flow of gas.
 This gas had to be produced safely and efficiently and meet the require flow rate specified by the client.
 The acetylene once produced was distributed around the vessel using a ring main piping system which had over 20 individual points of use to allow the user to access the gas throughout the vessel.